phalonneNana/RECOMMENDATION-SYSTEM-USING-THE-ALTERNATING-LEAST-SQUARE-ALS-ALGORITHM/README.md

 # Goal
-Recommender systems are becoming increasingly popular in today's world, and the MovieLens dataset is one of the most widely used datasets for building such systems.
-So The goal of this project is to develop a recommendation system that suggests movies to users based on their previous movie ratings.
+ I undertook the development of a recommendation system project aimed at enhancing the personalized movie-watching experience for millions of users.
+The primary objective is to efficiently manage and analyze large volumes of movie rating data and provide tailored movie suggestions based on users' previous ratings.

 # Dataset
 The smaller MovieLens dataset is a subset of the larger MovieLens dataset, which contains movie ratings from users.
 The smaller dataset contains 100,834 ratings from 610 users